 Go shopping in Haight-Ashbury

-The alternative and punk-focused Haight-Ashubury neighborhood is like no place else to shop.
+The alternative and punk-focused Haight-Ashbury neighborhood is like no place else to shop.
 There are tons of second-hand stores, record shops and tattoo parlors for whatever your eccentric needs.

 It’s fun just to stroll along, poking your head into random stores and seeing what random gems you can find as a souvenir or gift to yourself.
 This district is considered the birthplace of American counter-culture and worth experiencing for yourself.
 Don’t miss Amoeba Music, which has one of the biggest collections of new and used CDs in the world.
 Those are still a thing, right?